-Oregon State University (OSU) offers the Master of Public Policy (MPP) to graduate students interested in environmental policy, international policy, science policy, social policy and rural policy.
-The program is offered by faculty in the Economics, Political Science and Sociology Programs in the newly established School of Public Policy.
-MPP students can also design programs of study with faculty in such colleges as Agricultural Sciences, Education, Forestry, Health and Human Sciences, Liberal Arts, Oceanic and Atmospheric Sciences, and Science.
+Oregon State University (OSU) offers the Master of Public Policy (MPP) to graduate students interested in energy policy, environmental policy, international policy, law and crime policy, science and technology policy, social policy and rural policy.
+The program is offered by faculty in the Economics, Political Science and Sociology Programs in the School of Public Policy.
+MPP students can also design programs of study with faculty in such colleges as Agricultural Sciences, Education, Engineering, Forestry, Health and Human Sciences, Liberal Arts, Earth Ocean, and Atmospheric Sciences, and Science.

 MPP students will demonstrate the ability to: